Tucson police arrest 3 teens after armed carjacking leads to fatal shooting

-Three teens have been arrested after an attempted armed carjacking in an east-side Walmart parking lot turned fatal, police say.
+Tucson police have arrested three teens after an attempted armed carjacking at an east-side Walmart parking lot turned fatal.

-Eduardo Carranza, 19, Francisco Morales, 18, and an unnamed 17-year-old have been arrested in connection to the incident, according to the Tucson Police Department.
+Eduardo Carranza, 19, Francisco Morales, 18, and an unnamed 17-year-old boy have been arrested in connection with the incident, according to the Tucson Police Department.

 Officers went to the 24-hour Walmart at 7150 E. Speedway Blvd late Wednesday for reports of a shooting, said Sgt.
 Pete Dugan, a Tucson Police spokesman.

-Allen had arrived in an SUV with three young men, Dugan said.
+Allen had arrived in an SUV with the Carranza, Morales, and the 17-year-old boy, Dugan said.
 While armed with guns, Allen and Carranza approached a man sitting inside a parked car.
 In the attempted carjacking, the man pulled out his own gun and shot Allen multiple times, police said.

 The occupant of the vehicle stayed on scene and cooperated with police, who are considering him the victim in this case, Dugan said.

-Carranza, Morales, and the 17-year-old teen drove away in a stolen SUV, leaving Allen behind.
+Carranza, Morales, and the 17-year-old boy drove away in a stolen SUV, leaving Allen behind.

 Police found the SUV, first reported stolen on Feb.
 20, in the 8600 block of Old Spanish Trail and detained the three teens, Dugan said.
 They all had gang affiliations, police say.